-When S.P.A.C.E. opened in 2007 our board of local leaders listened to the needs of lower Puna residents and responded.
+When S.P.A.C.E. opened in 2007 our board listened to the needs of local residents and responded.
 We added a charter school, a farmers market, theatre and dance groups and more public performances to our list of activities, although we knew our Special Permit, issued in 2001, hadn’t included them.
 After complaints were made by a small number of people we were forced to curtail several of these unpermitted community services.
 Hundreds of our neighbourhood friends called and submitted written testimony to the County sharing highly emotional stories about the positive impact that Bellyacres and S.P.A.C.E. had had on their lives.
-Over one thousand people signed our petition requesting government support.
 It was very touching and tragic because the County did not want to deal with complaints, attempted to revoke our permit and blocked our efforts to legally amend it by indefinitely stalling our hearing before the Planning Commission.
-Our role in helping to build the economic and social fabric of the Seaview community was then reduced to a fraction of its former self and the loss has been felt by many ever since.
+Our role in helping to build the economic and social fabric of the Seaview community was then reduced to a fraction of its former self and the loss was felt by many.

 The opposition campaign was spearheaded and driven by Scott Wills, a retired military officer, who built his home adjacent to Bellyacres just as we built S.P.A.C.E.
-Other complainers were people who, surprisingly, often attended shows or events or our farmers market.
+Other complainers were people who surprisingly often attended shows or events or our farmers market.
 Two of them previously lived at Bellyacres in one of our unpermitted structures before moving to another unpermitted structure they built on their own adjacent lot.
 Another serious complainer had wanted to rent a home at Bellyacres with her family but was not accepted and held a wicked grudge.
 She was tenacious for about two years until she got evicted from her rental and when no one else on Seaview would rent to her she had to move away.
 Phew !
 Someone we had always thought was a Bellyacres ‘friend’ decided to call the police to complain about a Sunday Party we held that ended at 8.15pm.
 She later apologised explaining it was because she didn’t get a personal invitation to attend and felt really rejected.
-Some Seaview residents have been known to be fickle and pernicious, vindictive and vengeful but, luckily, not all of them stay around for long.
+Some Seaview residents have been known to be fickle and pernicious but luckily they don’t always stay around for long.